eallion/dotfiles/README.md

 ```

 # Installation for other Linux Gnome desktop (Untested)

+### Material required:

+> 1. A Linux system with Gnome GUI.
+> 2. Internet connection.
+> 3. Familiarity with the Linux distro.

 1. Open up the terminal.
 3. Then run `sudo apt-get update`.